telerik/ajax-docs/controls/htmlchart/design-time/configuration-wizard.md

 ## Navigator

-If you want to take advantage of the [Data Navigation]({%slug htmlchart/functionality/data-navigation%})functionality, you can create and customize a Navigator pane from the Navigator tab (**Figure 8**).
+If you want to take advantage of the [Data Navigation]({%slug htmlchart/functionality/data-navigation%}) functionality, you can create and customize a Navigator pane from the Navigator tab (**Figure 8**).

 >note This functionality is available only for a Stock layout.